citp/privacy-policy-historical/c/ca/cab/cabelas.ca.md

 _**What choices are available to you regarding the collection, use and disclosure of the information?**_

-If you do not want to receive e-mail from us in the future, please let us know by calling **1-800-265-6245** , sending an e-mail to [**privacyofficer@cabelas.ca**](mailto:privacyofficer@cabelas.ca), or by writing to us at the above postal address and telling us that you do not want to receive e-mail from our company.
-If you receive an e-mail from Cabela’s Canada and do not wish to receive future e-mails you may also utilize the opt-out link provided within the e-mail to remove your name from the e-mail list.
+If you do not want to receive mail from us in the future, please let us know by calling **1.800.265.6245** , send an e-mail to [**privacyofficer@cabelas.ca**](mailto:privacyofficer@cabelas.ca), or write to us at the above postal address and telling us that you do not want to receive mail from our company.

 With your consent you may also receive e-mails from us containing information about new products and services or upcoming events.
-You may modify your e-mail preferences by calling **1-800-265-6245** or, if you are a registered member at www.Cabelas.ca, you may change them in the "Your Account" section by clicking here.
+You may modify your e-mail preferences by calling **1.800.265.6245** or, if you have established a Profile at www.Cabelas.ca, you may change your email preferences in the "Your Account" section by clicking there.
+If you receive e-mail from Cabela’s Canada and do not wish to receive future e-mails you may also utilize the opt-out link provided within our e-mails to remove your name from our e-mail list.

 On occasion, we may make our postal mailing address lists available to subsidiaries and affiliated companies that are part of the Cabela's family of companies, or to other direct mail companies who we believe may have products and services of interest to our customers, for the marketing purposes of those companies.
 We will only share your personal information with those companies for such purposes if we have received your prior consent.
-If we obtained your consent and you no longer wish to receive postal mailings from Cabela's Canada, its affiliated companies, or third-party organizations, please let us know by calling, sending an e-mail, or writing to us at the above postal address.
-Please provide us with your exact name, postal address and the list you wish to be removed from, so that we can be sure your information is removed from future mailing lists.
+If we obtained your consent and you no longer wish to receive postal mailings from Cabela's Canada, its affiliated companies, or third-party organizations, please let us know by calling, sending an e-mail to info@cabelas.ca, or writing to us at the above postal address.
+Please provide us with your exact name, postal address and the list you wish to be removed from, so that we can be sure your information is removed from future mailings.

 **Security**